The Paper Magician came along at just the right time for me.

 I’m always looking for another good book to read.
-I find it very frustrating to endure reading a book that’s just not keeping my attention, or that’s written so poorly my eyes are in danger of falling out of my head due to heavy eye-rolling.
+I find it very frustrating to endure reading a book that’s just not keeping my attention (see my post on abandoned books, or that’s written so poorly my eyes are in danger of falling out of my head due to heavy eye-rolling.
 Luckily, I have several friends who are also voracious readers on the hunt for a good book, and who share my tastes.

 Several months ago, a good friend recommended The Paper Magician to me.
 The premise was intriguing.
 Set at the turn of the 20th Century, the book is about Ceony Twill, a young girl who is training to be a magician, of which there are many kinds.
 She is assigned to be a paper magician, the kind of magician that the magical community has nearly written off because that branch of magic is seemingly useless.
 She moves in with her mentor, Magician Emery Thane, who is considered eccentric, even among magicians.
 In short order, Ceony discovers that paper magic is much more interesting, and useful, than she had realized.
 The same goes for Mg.
 Thane.
 Just as their studies, and their friendship, is taking off, a magician who practices dark magic, an Excisioner, breaks into Thane’s house and rips his heart from his chest.
 Ceony takes it on herself to recover his heart and save his life.
 In doing so, she learns even more about Mg.
 Thane, and grows closer to him because of it.